bhyslop/recipemuster/PRIVATE_PLANNER/podman-gateway-proposal.md

 ## Suggest Potential Solution

-Based on experiments described above and below, I propose adding an `--as-gateway` flag to the `podman network connect` command.
+Based on my experiments, I propose adding an `--as-gateway` flag to the `podman network connect` command.
 This parameterless option would:

 1. Assign the gateway IP to the specified container (SENTRY in my case)